gritLIT 2026 Short Story Contest

 Genre: Short Fiction, Short Nonfiction, Poetry

-Prize: First prize in each category of $200 and festival registration; second prize in each category of $125 and festival banquet; honourable mention in each category of $100 and festival banquet
+Prize: First prize in each category of $200 CAD, a 2026 festival registration package, and a certificate for registration in one of the online writing courses presented; second prize in each category of $125 CAD and a 2026 festival registration package; honourable mention in each category of $100 CAD and a 2026 festival banquet package; all winning entries will be published in the 2026 edition of the Askew’s Word on the Lake Anthology

 Details: https://wordonthelakewritersfestival.com/saw/writing-contest/